-Moreover, one of Milan’s two weekly flights is scheduled to be operated by Airbus A330, replacing A300.
+Moreover, the service between Tehran and Copenhagen is set to resume on 4 November 2017 with one weekly flight on Saturdays, however, booking is not available.
+One of Milan’s two weekly flights is scheduled to be operated by Airbus A330, replacing A300.

 IranAir faces no direct competition on the three city pairs to Stockholm, Gothenburg and Cologne.
 On the Vienna and Frankfurt services, IranAir sees direct competition from codeshare partners Austrian Airlines and Lufthansa respectively.
-According to a note by IranAir’s France branch, the airline soon plans to change its Paris flights from Orly Airport (ORY) to Charles de Gaulle Airport (CDG).
+According to a note by IranAir’s France branch, the airline plans to change its Paris flights from Orly Airport (ORY) to Charles de Gaulle Airport (CDG) as of 27 March 2018.
 Flights from Tehran to Paris-CDG would consequently be operated up to nine times a week by Air France, IranAir and Mahan Air, exclusively by A330 and A340 aircraft.